mmasoudih/ad-template/README.md

 ### TODO :

-- [ ]  change response of add-category (code to status)

 - [x] complete upload picture in ads modal

 - [x] ads management from admin panel

 - [x] check session exist or no when user call a route ( user wihtout login can see any page now !)

-- [ ] add a loading indicator in the bottom left or any where ( just should be a loading)
+- [x] add a loading indicator in the bottom left or any where ( just should be a loading)

-- [ ] hide login modal after success login
+- [x] hide login modal after success login

-- [ ] make empty all login modal state after close
+- [x] make empty all login modal state after close

-- [ ] hide register modal after success register
+- [x] hide register modal after success register

-- [ ] make empty all register state after close
+- [x] make empty all register state after close

 - [x] show validation notifications to user